 Fraud can prevent genuine applicants from getting a place at a school.
 If you have any concerns or information about the use of fraudulent addresses, please contact the School Admissions team in confidence.

-If your child is given priority for a reception place because you state that an older brother or sister (sibling) will be attending the school when they start in September, you must tell us immediately if this situation changes.
-If you accept a change of school for the older sibling before September, your reception age child may lose their allocated place.
+If your child is given priority because you state that an older brother or sister (sibling) is attending a school, you must tell us immediately if this situation changes.
+If you accept a change of school for the older sibling, your younger child may lose their allocated place.

 When can the offer of a place be withdrawn?

 We reserve the right to withdraw an offer of a place in certain circumstances.
 By submitting your application you are stating that the information given is true and accurate, that you have read and understood the admissions guidance and the admission policy for each school you are applying for.

 Examples of when a place could be withdrawn are: